 Sophistication of Banking Systems

-- Australia’s foreign exchange market has an average daily turnover of USD 121bn, accounting for 1.9% of global turnover (Bank for International Settlements triennial global survey 2016).
+- Australia’s foreign exchange market has an average daily turnover of USD121 billion, accounting for 1.9% of global turnover (Bank for International Settlements triennial global survey 2016).

 - Australia has an established debt market.
 Government securities, semi-government securities, corporate bonds and kangaroo bonds – Australian dollar-denominated bonds issued by non-resident companies – are all available.
 There is more than AUD1 trillion of outstanding corporate bonds.

 - The banking industry is regulated by the Australian Prudential Regulation Authority and the Australian Securities and Investments Commission.
 The Reserve Bank of Australia is the central bank.

-- Resident companies are subject to Australian income tax on their worldwide income.
-Generally, non-resident companies are subject to Australian income tax on Australian-sourced income only.
+- Resident companies are taxed on worldwide income.
+Non-resident companies are generally taxed on Australian-sourced income.